-- UNS Designation: Unified Numbering System or UNS designation of DSS materials are the most popular and listed on ASTM specifications.
+- UNS Designation: Unified Numbering System or UNS designation of DSS materials is the most popular and listed on ASTM specifications.

-- AISI Designation: Only one DSS material type 329 has AISI designation.
+- AISI Designation: Only one DSS material type 329 has an AISI designation.

 As informed earlier the duplex name has arrived from the co-existence of both austenitic (FCC Structure) and ferritic (BCC Structure) in approximately equal proportions (Fig. 1).
 The major alloying elements are Chromium, Silicon, Molybdenum, Carbon, Nickel, Nitrogen, Manganese, Copper, Tungsten.

 Typical duplex stainless steel exhibits a higher strength value as compared to stainless steel.
 But, the working temperature range of DSS is normally narrow as at around 300oC undesirable intermetallic phases (α’ -alpha prime phase) start to precipitate which decreases the mechanical properties and corrosion resistance by embrittlement phenomenon.
 The following table provides some selected properties of common duplex stainless steel grades.

 |DSS Grades||ASTM A789 Grade S32520 Heat-Treated||ASTM A790 Grade S31803 Heat-Treated||ASTM A790 Grade S32304 Heat-Treated||ASTM A815 Grade S32550 Heat-Treated||ASTM A815 Grade S32205 Heat-Treated|

 |Yield Strength||550 MPa||450 MPa||400 MPa||550 MPa||450 MPa|